-Although this is not the first pilaf recipe we publish on 196 flavors, plov is Uzbekistan’s national dish and there was no way we could skip this institution.
+Although this is not the first rice pilaf recipe we publish on 196 flavors, plov is Uzbekistan’s national dish and there was no way we could skip this institution.

 Pilaf (or pilav, pilau, plov, pulao, polu and palaw) is a rice dish that is cooked in a broth.
-Depending on its origin, it can be accompanied with meat, fish, vegetables, dried fruits or nuts.
+Depending on its origin, rice pilaf can be accompanied with meat, fish, vegetables, dried fruits or nuts.
 This method of cooking rice is widespread across the globe, and has often been featured on 196 flavors.

-It is found in many typical recipes in the Balkans, Middle East (al kabsa from Saudi Arabia a> or majboos from Oman), Latin America and the Caribbean (arroz con bacalao from Panama, cod blaff with rice pilaf from St Vincent and the Grenadines, locrio from Dominican Republic) and Asia with Indian biryanis).
+It is found in many typical recipes in the Balkans, Middle East (al kabsa from Saudi Arabia or majboos from Oman), Latin America and the Caribbean (arroz con bacalao from Panama, cod blaff with rice pilaf from St Vincent and the Grenadines, locrio from Dominican Republic) and Asia with Indian biryanis).

 One of the earliest references of pilaf dates back to the time of Alexander the Great in the 3rd century BC.
 When he visited the province of Bactria (Eastern Iran), he was served pilaf at a royal banquet.
 It is said that the soldiers of Alexander the Great then brought the method of preparation of pilaf to Macedonia, and this method then spread out throughout Greece.

-The first person who documented the modern preparation method of pilaf was a Persian scholar known by the name of Abu Ali Ibn Sina (Avicenna).
+The first person who documented the modern preparation method of rice pilaf was a Persian scholar known by the name of Abu Ali Ibn Sina (Avicenna).
 He used to include recipes in his medical books in the tenth century of our era.
 Uzbeks and Tajiks consider Ibn Sina as the father of modern pilaf.

 The Central Asian country of Uzbekistan has long been part of the Persian Empire.
 It was subsequently incorporated into the Russian Empire until its independence in 1991.
 The 30 million people in the country speak Uzbek, which like Azerbaijani and Kazakh are part of the Turkic languages.
 These colonizations have obviously influenced Uzbek cuisine.